xKraut95/cybersecurity-journey/security-vocabulary.md

 ## DAD triad:
 The triad that all cybersecurity analists must avoid, it means:

--- Divulgation: The data is exposed to unauthorized people
+--Divulgation: The data is exposed to unauthorized people

 -- Alteration: The data is altered nor authentic.